Looking for the best businesses in the Charleston-Mattoon area

 Earning the distinction of being a Reader’s Choice winner is a powerful marketing tool and shows excellence in a business category.

 We encourage all businesses to begin asking their customers to nominate them so they can move onto the voting round and have the opportunity to win a 2020 Readers’ Choice award.
-If you have any questions about the JG-TC Readers’ Choice program, please contact David Rigas at drigas@jg-tc.com or by calling 770-530-3108.
+If you have any questions about the JG-TC Readers’ Choice program, please contact Rigas at drigas@jg-tc.com or by calling (770) 530-3108.

 Yesteryear in Coles County: From the JG-TC archives